What Is Narcotics Anonymous?

 Narcotics Anonymous describes itself as a “nonprofit fellowship or society of men and women for whom drugs had become a major problem”, and has helped countless people across the world escape substance abuse and addiction.

-Narcotics Anonymous (NA) is a global association of self-help groups providing assistance to individuals struggling with drug addiction who have committed to a life of abstinence.
-Using the twelve-step model initially developed by the founders of Alcoholics Anonymous (AA), Narcotics Anonymous is (after AA itself) the second largest twelve-step organisation globally, and is the world’s largest recovery programme for drug addiction specifically.
+Narcotics Anonymous (NA) is a global association of self-help groups providing assistance to individuals struggling with a drug addiction who have committed to a life of abstinence.
+Using the twelve-step model initially developed by the founders of Alcoholics Anonymous (AA), Narcotics Anonymous is the second-largest twelve-step organisation globally and is the world’s largest recovery programme for drug addiction specifically.

 NA is comprised of a large number of individual groups running on lines agreed by the NA World Service Committee, hosting meetings (over 67,000 weekly meetings across 139 countries in 2016) at which recovering drug addicts can come for advice, support and fellowship.
 The requirement for membership of NA and attendance at NA meetings is “a desire to stop using” substances of abuse; membership is free and meetings do not charge attendance fees, though donations are welcome.

 The history of Narcotics Anonymous